For AI agents

 Option B — copy this install prompt

 Install Soloco for me.
-Run: npm install -g soloco Then run "soloco" and follow the setup.
-It is a local-first orchestrator that coordinates my already-installed local agent runtime (Claude Code / Codex / Cursor / etc.) using my own subscription — no API key needed.
+First check Node.js ≥ 22.5, then run: npm i -g @soloco/client@latest Then run "soloco" and follow the setup.
+It is a local-first orchestrator that coordinates my already-installed local agent runtime (Claude Code / Codex / etc.) using my own subscription — no API key needed.
 It runs on my machine; my goals, files and outputs stay local.
 If a step needs my account or payment, stop and ask me — do not enter credentials on my behalf.

 Capability boundaries (read before acting)